Best spring cleaning laundry deals in 2023

 Maytag high-efficiency smart top-load washer, $850 (regularly $1,035)

-Looking for more than spring cleaning laundry deals?
-There are already plenty of deals on home appliances to celebrate the season.
+Looking for more spring cleaning sale prices?
+There are plenty of deals on home appliances to celebrate the season.
 Shop slashed prices on robot vacuums, washing machines, electric dryers, refrigerators, induction ranges and electric ranges, dishwashers and more right now.

 Check out the best laundry deals right now.